Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 Before items are able to be moved into the "To Do" column, they need to be looked over by the team during the "Storytime" meeting to make sure that the objectives are clear.
 Various labeling/measuring can take place on these tickets, like adding the feature they're associated with, the estimated work hours to complete the feature, and more.

-### To Do
+### This Sprint

-Tickets in to-do are in the queue for the team's current sprint.
+Tickets in this sprint are in the queue for the team's current sprint.
 The team commits to completing a given amount of tickets in the coming sprint during the "Planning" meeting.

-### Developing
+### Today

-Tickets moved to developing are being actively worked on by the person assigned to them.
+Tickets moved to today are being actively worked on by the person assigned to them.

 #### Git Action